Styling Series: Rug Rules For Any Room | Lulu and Georgia

 Depending on the layout of your kitchen, look for runner sizes, as well as smaller 2x3, 3x5 or even 5x8 styles.
 Runners are ideal for filling in narrow spaces, like those between a kitchen island and nearby counters, while smaller size mats can be placed in front of the sink for added padding and comfort.

 No matter what size rug, make sure to leave at least six inches of space between the edge of your rug and the edge of your wall or cabinets.
 Flatweave rugs are a great choice for kitchens, as they are extremely durable and comfortable underfoot.

 5. The Bathroom

 The bathroom typically houses the smallest sized rugs in the home.
 Rugs around 17x24” are typically used in front of pedestal sinks or shower stalls, while those measuring 21x34” fit best outside most tubs.
 For a double vanity, a runner rug or two smaller mat rugs can both be great options.

 As far as materials go, cotton rugs are extremely soft, yet absorbent and tend to dry quickly.
-Avoid materials such as wool in the bathroom, which tend to hold onto moisture, and look for cotton or synthetic rugs instead.
+Avoid maerials such as wool in the bathroom, which tend to hold onto moisture, and look for cotton or synthetic rugs instead.

-A rug can bring color, texture and warmth to any space, and these rules make it easy to choose the right rug for your needs.
+A rug can bring color, texture and warmth to any space, and these rug rules make it easy to choose the right rug for your needs.
 Still not sure where to start?
 I've included several rugs I am currently loving below, curated by room.
-For even more rug tips, including unpacking and cleaning, head over to the Lulu and Georgia Rug Guide.
+For even more rug rules and tips, including unpacking and cleaning, head over to the Lulu and Georgia Rug Guide.